Ayaan-16/Calculator-Project/README.md

 # Calculator-Project
-Simple Calculator with Good Design.
+Simple Calculator with Good Design using React and Scss